Our Team of Health Care Professionals

 Jenna tailors her approach to therapy based on the individual circumstances of her client and their presenting issue.
 In all aspects of the therapeutic relationship Jenna emphasises a non-judgmental, collaborative and goal orientated process, in which her clients can establish an optimistic outlook for the future.

-Clinical Psychologist (Midland)
+Provisional Psychologist (Midland)

 Occupational Therapist (Midland)